ulfschneider/ulf.website/content/posts/2024-03-08-css-infinity.md

 There is a negative infinity too: `-infinity`.

 `infinity` is not limited to `z-index`.
-It can be used anywhere where you need the highest possible number (it´s not infinity really, just a high number).
+It can be used whenever you need the highest possible number (it´s not infinity really, just a high number).
 E.g.:

 ```css
 .wide {